codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

   `kubectl scale deployment cf-cfapi-base --replicas=2 -n codefresh`

 > Locations of parameters may have changed because of the structure of the new Redis chart.
-  For the complete list of values, see [values.yaml charts/values.yaml at master · bitnami/charts](https://github.com/bitnami/charts/blob/master/bitnami/redis/values.yaml){:target="\_blank"}.
+  For the complete list of values, see [values.yaml charts/values.yaml at master·bitnami/charts](https://github.com/bitnami/charts/blob/master/bitnami/redis/values.yaml){:target="\_blank"}.

 **`existingPvc` replaced with `volumePermissions` and `persistence`**